Building apartment housing for people disabled

 The location of a multi-unit complex is usually a compromise.
 Most of the existing projects are in urban areas, though a rural setting is generally better for health.

-There is MCS housing on the beaches of Florida, the high deserts of Arizona and urban areas of Dallas and the San Francisco Bay.
+There are MCS housing on the beaches of Florida, the high deserts of Arizona and urban areas of Dallas and the San Francisco Bay.

 Separation is essential

-Many entities advocate that disabled people should be integrated into the rest of society, rather than live separately.
-This does not work here.
+Many organizations advocate that disabled people should be integrated into the rest of society, rather than live separately.
+This does not work for these kinds of disabilities.